Managing Anxiety Disorder When Traveling to Walt Disney World

 On Location:

-• Guest Assistance Pass - Be prepared by stopping at guest services and picking up a guest assistance card.
+- Disability Access Service Card - Be prepared by stopping at guest services and picking up a Disability Access Service Card.
 If the party is faced with a panic attack while touring the guest assistance card will help a cast member identify that you're having a problem and may need special care.
+A brief discussion with the cast members at Guest Services will help them identify which of the assistance programs could help you.

-• Size It Up - If you look at a queue and know that you can't handle the crowd or enclosure, show your guest assistance card to the entry cast member.
-Many rides have special entrances and out of the way places to sit down and wait while your party is in queue.
+- Size It Up - If you look at a queue and know that you can't handle the crowd or enclosure, show your disability access service card to the entry cast member.
+You will be able to wait the length of the regular queue in an more comfortable location, and return after the time is up for the FastPass+ queue.

 Do you travel with anxiety or travel with someone who has anxiety problems?
 What are your special tricks for making travel friendlier?
 Head over to the forums and discuss ways to enjoy all Disney has to offer while keeping anxiety under control.